Map

 Location and amenities

 In the west of the unitary authority area of West Berkshire, south-west of Newbury, on the Berkshire-Hampshire border, the parish covers 7.78 km2 (3 sq mi), having lost territory in a boundary change of 1991.
-The village contains scattered settlements such as Ash Tree Corner, Chapel Corner, Holtwood and Irish Hill.
-There is a 12th-century[3] church (St Mary's),[4] canine rescue kennels, the White Hart Inn, Hamstead Marshall's pub for several centuries.
-There is a village hall, until 1933 it was the primary school, in which community events are held regularly, and it is also used for private bookings.
+The village contains scattered settlements such as Ash Tree Corner, Chapel Corner, Holtwood, and Irish Hill.
+There is a 12th-century[4] church (St Mary's),[5] canine rescue kennels, and the White Hart Inn, Hamstead Marshall's pub for several centuries.
+The present village hall served until 1933 as the local primary school; it now hosts regular community events as well as private bookings.
 The former Organic Research Centre at Elm Farm closed in 2019 and its land and buildings sold off.

 History